AnhDuck/Astrodymium-Flat-Field-Panel/README.md

 1. Version naming scheme changed from "MK" to "V"
 2. The position of screw holes were adjusted to allow for a reduced outer diameter.
 Down from 160mm to 154mm.
 This smaller diameter makes the panel more compact and reduces material usage.
-3. Position of the printed diffuser was moved to be on top of the EL panel.
+3. Location of the printed diffuser was moved to be on top of the EL panel.
 This eliminates the fine grain texture and any other aberrations present on the printed diffuser.
 4. Thickness of the panel was reduced by 0.6mm (8.8 -> 8.2)
 5. The EL panel output wire housing was lengthened all the way, to make assembly easier, and to reduce cable strain.
 6. Source CAD file was redesigned from the ground up to be more parametric.
 Stuff doesn't blow up when changes are made, and revisions are much easier to make now.
 Part organization (components/assemblies) has also been cleaned up.

+### V4.1 -> V4.2 (Unreleased)

+1. Low profile M3x10 screws are now used instead of M3x6.
+The extra 4mm in thread length allows more flexibility in how the panel can be designed, and increases long term durability due to having more material to self tap into.
+2. Distance between EL panel and duralar diffuser has been increased by 1mm for a more uniform field.
+3. Certain screwholes were made more durable by increasing depth and amount of material surrounding them.

 # Details (Outdated)